edgelesssys/marblerun/samples/graphene-nginx/README.md

 # Graphene nginx sample
 This sample is a slightly modified variant of the [Graphene nginx sample](https://github.com/oscarlab/graphene/tree/master/Examples/nginx).
-Changes are required to run it in Marblerun.
+These changes are required to run it in Marblerun.

 *Prerequisite*: Graphene is set up and the original nginx sample is working.